Tagline: For each of man’s evils a special demon exists…

 Gore isn’t everything; in fact, it often does more damage than good, but the movie lacks the filmmaking legs to carry it.
 Pumpkinhead‘s biggest flaw is its pacing.
 Everything is rushed in a movie that runs less than 90 minutes, with at least twenty of those dedicated to shot-after-shot of our titular monster.
 Unlike the Friday the 13th series whose popularity it attempts to tap into, the movie gives us characters we are supposed to care about, teens who are either blameless or remorseful, but they are given insufficient time to develop, and the kills aren’t nearly graphic enough to justify such thin characterization.
 In fact, our victims are bumped off at such a quickfire rate that there’s very little time for dramatic tension.
 Even the always wonderful Henriksen flounders under the weight of such an underdeveloped screenplay, Harley’s fickle transition from anger to regret transpiring in the blink of an eye.

 All of this would have been forgivable had the movie been just a little self-aware or humorous, but for the most part it is played as straight as a die, with not nearly enough of a compelling story to pull it off.
 Pumpkinhead received a limited theatrical release and quickly petered out at the box office during Halloween season.
 It has since achieved something of a cult following, spawning a plethora of low-key sequels and a series of comic books.
 It would even prove the inspiration for a hit pop single of the same name.
-Nostalgia, it seems, is a very powerful emotion.
+Nostalgia is a very powerful emotion.

 Talk about underwhelming.
 There is literally one of note in a movie that was passed in its full, uncut original form, and that may be overselling it a little.
 After being gunned down by a remorseful Harley, Pumpkinhead lies motionless, but reborn bad apple Joel puts one last bullet in his head to make sure, standing cocksure as the beast who laid waste to his brother lies motionless at his feet.
 Inevitably, Winston’s monster quickly awakens, impaling the teenager with the length of a shotgun.